Generic Name: methadone (METH-a-done)

 - you have severe lung problems (eg, severe asthma), or you are having an asthma attack

 - you have narrowing of the stomach or bowels, or known or suspected stomach or bowel blockage (eg, paralytic ileus)

-- you are taking asenapine, mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)
+- you are taking asenapine, buprenorphine, a mixed agonist/antagonist pain medicine (eg, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)

 - you are taking a monamine oxidase inhibitor (MAOI) (eg, phenelzine, selegiline), or you have taken one within the last 14 days